sebanc/linuxloops/Readme.md

 [![Issues][issues-shield]][issues-url]
 [![Discord][discord-shield]][discord-url]

-# LinuxLoops (beta)
+# LinuxLoops

 ## About This Project

-Linuxloops is a custom linux distro installer.
+Linuxloops is a flexible linux distro installer.

 Why create a custom linux distro installer ?
-Most linux distros provide installers which are either focused on a specific DE and bloated with software you don't need or installation is completely manual.
-Moreover, once installed there are very often specific pain points to have a fully working system (generally needed config files, declarative configurations, dkms drivers signing for secure boot...).

-The objective of Linuxloops is to:
-- Allow an easy installation of a choosen linux distro with full hardware support OOTB, the desktop environment of your choice, and either minimal apps (file manager and terminal when possible) or the standard installer packages depending on the choosen target (you can also select additional packages and/or include a custom install script, see "Custom install" section for details).
+Linux is very modular thanks to package management systems, however distribution installers are either completely manual or focus on a specific DE.
+Linuxloops allows to have more DE options, to add custom packages, Secure Boot support, nvidia proprietary drivers or Linux-surface patches.
-- In addition, Linuxloops supports installing linux distros in disk image files which can be booted natively from the GRUB bootloader (only on btrfs, ext4, exfat or ntfs partitions) or in VMs.
+In addition, Linuxloops supports installing linux distros in disk image files that can be booted natively from the GRUB bootloader (on btrfs, ext4, exfat or ntfs partitions) or in VMs.

-The main limitation of Linuxloops is that in order to support a wide range of Linux distros, the partition table setup is limited to the basics (EFI partition and BOOT/ROOT partitions).
-As such, most advanced users needing a custom partition table would probably be better with a distro netinst iso or can customize the linuxloops script to their liking (it is just a bash script).
+The main limitation of Linuxloops is that the partitionning is not currently customizable (EFI, BOOT and ROOT partitions).
+As such, it is not aimed at users needing complex partition tables (or they can customize the linuxloops script to their liking).

 ## How does it work ?

-The LinuxLoops bash script will create a standard partition table (with a 512MB EFI partition, a 1.5GB boot partition and the main rootfs partition), download rootfs images (usually lxc container rootfs or actual distribution isos) and install the necessary packages through a chroot process.
+The LinuxLoops script will chroot into a temporary rootfs images (usually lxc container rootfs or an actual distribution iso) and then perform the install from there using the package manager.

 For security purpose, Linuxloops will not install packages/binaries which are not present in the official repositories.
 The only exceptions are:
-- The "RPM fusion" repo for Fedora and the "EPEL" repo for RedHat derivatives which are enabled by default as they contain necessary packages for standard use.
+- The "RPM fusion" repo for Fedora and the "EPEL" repo for RedHat based distros are enabled by default as they contain necessary packages for standard use.
-- For archlinux derivatives, the "shim-signed" AUR package in order to support Secure Boot.
+- For Arch based distros, the "shim-signed" AUR package is included in order to support Secure Boot.

-The minimum size for a LinuxLoops image has been defined as 14GB (with at least 12GB allocated to the main rootfs) as it should allow most distros to install without issue.
-However, it might not be sufficient for all distros, notably if you intend to install gentoo with a desktop environment you will most likely need 40 GB minimum for the main rootfs (as it needs a lot of disk space to build everything from source).

-**Warning: Even though, if something goes wrong with your install you should always be able to recover your data by mounting the root partition from a Linux live usb (see Data recovery section), make sure to keep regular backups of your data and keep in mind that this software is provided as is without any guarantee of any kind.**

 ## Supported Hardware